 You should seek prompt medical care for a laceration.
 Our walk-in clinic is fully equipped for fast and effective treatment of wounds.
-Our certified and professional medical providers will examine the gash, and clean it to determine the necessary treatment.
-Depending on the cause; depth of wound and structure of the skin, treatments options may include a tetanus booster or stitches to close the wound.
+Our certified and professional medical providers will examine the gash and clean it to determine the necessary treatment.
+Depending on the cause, depth of wound and structure of the skin, treatment options may include a tetanus booster or stitches to close the wound.
 If the laceration requires another type of treatment, we will refer you to a nearby hospital.

-Before walking Into Midwest Express Clinic, be prepared to tell our medical staff:
+Before walking into Midwest Express Clinic urgent care, be prepared to tell our medical staff:

 - When the laceration happened